Nuh district: Economy

+The main occupation in the district is agriculture, followed by allied and agro-based activities.
+The Meos are the predominant population group and are all agriculturists.

 Transport

 Nuh town is on National Highway 248A (NH 248A) (previously known as the Gurgaon–Sohna–Alwar road), connecting the district to Gurugram and Alwar.
 The Kundli–Manesar–Palwal (KMP) Expressway provides high-speed access to the district from Palwal and Manesar.
 Major District Roads 131 and 135 connect to the Delhi–Agra Highway.
 The nearest railway station is Hodal which is around 20 km from Punahana town.
 The closest railway station to the district headquarters, Nuh town, is 37 km away in Palwal.

 The planned route of the Delhi–Mumbai Expressway will pass west of Pinangwan town and is expected to boost connectivity to cities.

+Western Dedicated Freight Corridor passes through Sohna of this district.